C4Q/AC-Android/cohort_5.4/unit_01/01_17_Git_and_GitHub.md

  create mode 100644 chapter_03.txt
 ```

-To confirm that everything was commited as expected, run the `git status` command:
+To confirm that everything was commited as expected, that everything has been commited from the **Stagin Index** to the **Local Repository**, run the `git status` command:

 ```
 On branch master